-What are the origins of Ferragosto, Italy's summer holiday?
+What are the origins of the Ferragosto summer holiday?

 Italy marks the national holiday of Ferragosto each year on 15 August, the feast of the Assumption, the day when Catholics believe the Virgin Mary ascended to heaven, body and soul, at the end of her earthly life.

 The origins of Italy's Ferragosto, however, date back to Roman times, with the Feriae Augusti introduced as a period of rest by Emperor Augustus in 18 BC.

 In modern-day Italy, Ferragosto normally means an exodus of Italians from cities as well as the closure of public offices and family-run businesses, restaurants, bars and shops, although some larger supermarkets will open for a half day on 15 August.

 In the past, Ferragosto meant that much of the country closed up shop for several weeks however this is no longer the case.

 Many Italians can not afford to take long holidays, opting for shorter breaks instead, and many businesses can not afford to shut down for such extended periods of time.

 This situation has been compounded in recent years by increased costs of living and the economic fallout from the covid pandemic.

 In addition August is a bumper month for those working in Italy's tourism and hospitality sectors.

 Traditionally many Rome residents escape the Ferragosto heat by heading to the beach or the mountains, often joining their relations in family holiday homes.